Why write a market research brief?

 - Also describe any stimuli or inputs.
-Creative stimuli is useful to probe and develop ideas.
+We often use creative stimuli in research and find it useful to probe and also develop ideas.

-- What are any timing and budget constraints?
+- What are any specific timing and budget constraints?
 It helps to be realistic on timing.
-Providing a budget helps researchers provide the best affordable solution.
+Providing a budget also helps researchers provide the best affordable solution.